 You can click Preview to fine-tune the image, or click Restore to recall the original settings without incorporating the changes.
-When completed with the settings on this page, click Save to enable the settings and click Close to exit the page.
+When completed with the settings on this page, click Save to enable the settings.

-If you want to configure another sensor setting for day/night/schedule mode, please click Profile to open the Sensor Settings Profile Settings page as shown below.
+If you want to configure another sensor setting for day/night/schedule mode, please click Profile to open the Profile settings page as shown below.

-Please follow the steps bellw to setup a profile:
+Please follow the steps below to setup a profile:

-- 1. Check Enable this profile. - 2.
-Select the applied mode: Day mode, Night mode, or schedule mode.
-Please manually enter a range of time if you choose Schedule mode. - 3.
-Configure Exposure settings in the second column.
-Please refer to last page for detailed information. - 4.
+- 1. Check Enable and apply this profile. - 2.
+Select the applied mode: Day mode, Night mode, or Schedule mode.
+Please manually enter a range of time through which you want the Schedule mode to apply. - 3.
+Configure Exposure control settings in the following columns.
+Please refer to the previous page for detailed information. - 4.
 Click Save to enable the setting and click Close to exit the page.